 Board of Directors 2018

 Dennis Markham, President

-Dennis Markham is the Manager of Financial Planning & Programs at the San Francisco Bay Area Rapid Transit District (BART).
-He has worked in public transportation finance for over 30 years.
-He was previously the Senior Associate at Connetics Transportation Group for 7 years and a Senior Associate at Manual Padron & Associates for 15 years.
-Dennis Markham holds a BA in Economics, Business from University of California at Los Angeles and a MBA, in Strategic Planning & Information Systems from University of California at Berkeley (Haas School of Business).
+Dennis Markham has lived in Berkeley for over 25 years.
+He is married to a practicing artist and art educator.
+He is the Chief Performance & Audit Officer at the San Francisco Bay Area Rapid Transit District (BART), and has worked in public transportation for over 30 years.
+Dennis holds a BA in Economics and Business from University of California at Los Angeles, and an MBA in Strategic Planning & Information Systems from University of California at Berkeley' (Haas School of Business).